lazojs/flexo/docs/index.md

 ## Attributes
-Flexo adds sttibutes to the view markup such as a view's cid.
+Flexo adds attributes to the view markup such as a view's cid.
 The default namespace for these attributes is 'flexo'.
 The default attribute namespace can be chnaged by setting the `attributeNameSpace` property of a view.